padmesh-mk/AuraColls/README.md

-# 🎁 AuraColls - Discord Collectibles & Trading Bot
+# 🎁 AuraColls - Discord Collectibles Bot

 AuraColls is a dynamic, collectible-focused Discord bot made with Python.
 It allows users to earn, trade, and grow their collection of virtual items using a duplication-based economy — with daily rewards, user stats, leaderboards, and more!